crrush7/ukbioprepr/README.md

 ### Land Cover

 There are two sets of land cover data products: 2000-2023 and 2015-2023.\
-The latter contain more detailed classes whilst the former has some aggregated classes due to changes in classification in original data sources.\
+The latter contain more detailed classes whilst the former has some aggregated classes due to changes in classification in original data sources.
+Land cover codes correspond to names of cover classes in either raster layers or outputted data frames. \
 \
 \
 **2015 - 2023 Land Cover Classes**